-A routine helps you know “what’s next” without having to come up with something on your own.
-This minimizes the amount of mental energy you must spend and gives you more strength to tackle certain tasks.
+A routine helps provide structure in your daily activities.
+This minimizes the amount of mental energy you spend and gives you more strength to tackle important tasks.

-Having a routine also helps make a new task or behavior habitual, which will once again lessen the amount of strain on your brain.
+Having a routine makes a new task or behavior habitual, which lessens the amount of strain on your brain.

-You should work with someone to help you plan your day in a productive manner.
-This can give you something concrete to look forward to and will help reduce anxiety and stress.
+Choose someone to assist you in planning your day in a productive manner.
+Having something concrete to look forward to often reduces anxiety and stress.

-Make sure the schedule is realistic and doesn’t include so many activities that you become fatigued.
-It may take a few tries before you find the right balance.
+It is important that the schedule is realistic and doesn’t include so many activities that you become fatigued.
+It may take several adjustments to find the right balance.

-For example, if you get more tired in the afternoon, plan to do the most demanding activities in the morning, when you have the most energy.
+For example, if you are more tired in the afternoon, plan to do the most demanding activities in the morning, when you have the most energy.

 Write it down

-Memory issues can also make organizing your day more difficult.
-That’s why it’s important to write everything down.
+Memory issues may also make organizing your day more difficult, so it’s important to write things down.

-It helps to keep a whiteboard or a calendar somewhere visible where you can easily find it.
-Write down – or have a caregiver write down – all the appointments and activities planned for the day.
+Keeping a whiteboard or a calendar somewhere visible where you can easily find it is helpful Write down (or have a caregiver write down) all the appointments and activities planned for the day.
 When you complete something on the list, cross it off.

-This can give you a sense of accomplishment and make organizing your day more enjoyable.
+This provides a sense of accomplishment and makes organizing your day more enjoyable and successful.

-When trying to finish a task, the best approach is to minimize distractions as much as possible.
+When attempting to finish a task, the most effective approach is to minimize distractions as much as possible.

-This might look different for each person.
-For example, if someone is easily distracted by noise, they might need to work in their own quiet room.
+For example, if someone is easily distracted by noise, they might need to work in a quiet room.
 If that is not possible, wearing noise-canceling headphones might be a good alternative.

-Some people can tolerate noise, but the internet provides them an endless source of distraction.
-Fortunately, there are computer programs you can download that can block access to certain websites during work hours.
+Some people tolerate noise, but the internet provides them an endless source of distraction.
+Fortunately, there are computer programs to download that can block access to certain websites during work hours.

-Whatever your particular distraction is, try to identify ways to eliminate them.
-The more focused you are, the better organized you can become.
+The more focused you are, the better organized you may become.

-Cognitive exercises are a great way to help you improve your mental organization.
+Cognitive exercises are an effective way to improve your mental organization.

-To practice task sequencing, have someone else write down the steps to complete a certain activity, such as going to the park.
-But make sure that these steps are not in the correct order.
+To practice task sequencing, have someone write down the steps to complete a certain activity, such as going to the park.
+But deliberately list these steps in the wrong order.